emacsattic/sos/README.md

 ![emacs sos search results screenshot](https://github.com/omouse/emacs-sos/raw/master/emacs-sos-screenshot.png)

+## Alternatives to sos-mode

+There's an alternative to sos-mode floating out there: [sx.el](https://github.com/vermiculus/sx.el/) which uses the Stack Exchange API and works with more than just StackOverflow.

 ## Copyright and License

 Licensed under the GNU GPL v3, see [LICENSE](./LICENSE) for full text of license.